apptreesoftware/protoc-gen-twirp_dart/README.md

 # Twirp Dart Plugin

 A protoc plugin for generating a twirp client suitable for web and flutter/io projects.
+Inspired by the [Twirp typescript plugin](https://github.com/larrymyers/protoc-gen-twirp_typescript).

 ## Setup